ayofayinminu/PensionCalculator/README.md

 # PensionCalculator
-This is a template that generates pension value for retirees
+This is a calculator that generates pension value for retirees.